patilankita79/ConnectingFirebaseToContactForm/README.md

 # ConnectingFirebaseToContactForm
 Back-end for Contact form: <br/><br/>Mobile first responsive contact form is connected to firebase to store the submission from front-end to a firebase database.
 <hr>
-Firebase is a cloud service for database, authentication, etc
+Firebase is a cloud service for database, authentication, etc.
 <br/>
 <hr>
 <li>Create a firebase account</li>